pschool-in/curriculum/content/science/environment.md

 ### Human’s Need

 Animals and plants give us abundantly and they are satisfying our needs.
 Similar to other living things, we humans also take care of some animals for our domestic use.
 Those animals will be called domestic animals.
-We used to feed, give shelter, and taking care of those animals.
 These animals will give their products like milk, meat, eggs, etc. Moreover, some animals help us in transportation, agriculture, etc. Besides, we use the excreta of domestic animals.
 For example, cattle dung will be made into dung cakes.
 They are combustible and used as fuel.
-In addition, cattle dung are used as manure for agriculture and it is used for plastering the mud houses.
-We need plants, animals to fulfill our needs.
 Plants give us vegetables, fruits, flowers, seeds, and many products for our daily use.
 For example, from cotton wool plants, we will get the cotton to weave our clothes.
 Moreover, many plants have more medicinal values and their extraction is used as medicines.
-So, we do take care of the plants, domestic animals and we are giving protection for them too.

 ### Seasons